Category Archives: Self Care

 Create Peace

-If you need entertainment before sleep, place some books or magazines in your room, or perhaps a journal.
-Not only can journaling help to empty your mind of those annoying thoughts that keep you awake, it has been found to have many health benefits, with research even showing it strengthens the immune system and reduces the symptoms of asthma and rheumatoid arthritis.
-Use your journal to establish Gratitude practices to build your Happiness Bank.
+If you need entertainment before sleep place some books or magazines in your room, or perhaps a journal.
+Not only does journaling empty your mind of annoying thoughts that keep you awake, it’s also has many health benefits.
+Research even shows it strengthens the immune system and reduces the symptoms of asthma and rheumatoid arthritis.

 Check the temperature.
-A moderate temperature, about 20 or 21 degrees Celsius, neither too warm or cold, will support undisturbed sleep.
+A moderate temperature about 20 degrees Celsius, not warmer, supports undisturbed sleep.

 Darkness helps you sleep and even small amounts of light interrupt the production of the neurotransmitters needed for sound sleep.
 Use block-out curtains if there are lights outside your window.
 Don’t turn lights on suddenly during the night as they disrupt the production of the sleep-inducing hormones, melatonin and serotonin.
-Don’t use white light as a night light, the soft pink glow of a Himalayan Salt Lamp avoids the problem, if you simply must have light in the bedroom.
+Don’t use white light as a night light.
+The soft pink glow of a Himalayan Salt Lamp solves this problem, if you must have light in the bedroom.
 If you can’t block out light wear an eye mask.

 Music is a wonderful aid to help you relax.
 Gentle, music, white noise or relaxation recordings will all help you unwind.
-The rhythmic sound of the surf washing onto the beach is a very effective way to induce sleepiness.
+The rhythmic sound of the surf washing onto the beach is one way to induce sleepiness.

 No TV right before bed!
 Stop about thirty minutes before retiring and definitely don’t watch it in bed.